johnbdesanto/gnatss-workshop/docs/index.md

 When clicking the button below, if you have any current codespace, we recommend deleting it to ensure you have the latest changes from the workshop repository.

+Additionally, once codespace is rendered, please wait until the `README.md` file is loaded to ensure that setup is complete.
 :::

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/seafloor-geodesy/gnatss-workshop?quickstart=1)